Mad Money host Jim Cramer discusses what he really thinks about the folks running the Federal Reserve.» Read More

 Here's why the May jobs report is pointing to the beach, says NYSE floor trader Kenny Polcari.

-CNBC's Jim Cramer explains why he is watching Zillow.
+CNBC's Jim Cramer explains why he is watching "fantastic fundamentals" at Apache.

 It's time for the Lightning Round.
 Cramer makes the call on viewer favorites.